mathishp33/Space-Physics-Sim/README.md

 Requirements : pygame

-You can push you spacecraft by pressing Space bar, rotating it by pressing the arrows keys and you can zoom in and out with the i and o keys.
+You can push you spacecraft by pressing Space bar, rotating it by pressing 'q' and 'd' and you can zoom in and out with the 'i' and 'o' keys.